Rule Engine

 - Double click rule to enable

-You can also verify the currently enabled rules by viewing them directly in the SceneConnector's inspector under the MatchRules List<RuleEngine> Object.
+You can also verify currently enabled rules in the SceneConnector inspector under ruleList.

 Edit and Preview Queries